-Sending e-mail, downloading music and researching information - it is hard to imagine life without the Internet, both at work and away.
-This makes it all the more vital that all people and all business organizations have the same opportunities to access the digital Net.
-Enabling this is Telekom's goal.
+Sending e-mails, streaming videos and researching information - it is hard to imagine life without the internet.
+This makes it all the more vital that all people have the same opportunities to access the digital Net.

 The demand for faster, full-coverage data services is constantly increasing.
 That is why we continue to rapidly expand our infrastructure: In 2016 alone, we invested 11 billion EUR, making us by far the largest investor in Europe for years now.
 With approximately 400,000 kilometers we operate the longest fiber-optic network in Europe.
 And year by year, some 30,000 kilometers are added.

 The main objectives of our pan-European integrated network strategy (INS) are: growth, efficiency and quality.
 We will continue to expand our networks, increase the efficiency of our systems and further strengthen our role as a leader in network quality.
 On the technical side, we focus on LTE, fiber optics, VDSL vectoring and hybrid, whereby hybrid combines IP fixed-line and LTE mobile communications in a single fixed-line product.

 We have defined ambitious targets in implementing our strategy: By 2018 the progress of the fiber-optic network roll-out should allow bandwidths of at least 50 Mbit/s for around 80 percent of Germany's population - subject to regulatory changes.
 With the LTE mobile network technology we aim to achieve 95 percent coverage of the German population by the end of 2018.
 In late 2016, average network coverage was already at 92 percent.

 Our largest contribution to the Sustainable Development Goals